InformaticsMatters/bandr/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/informaticsmatters/bandr/badge)](https://www.codefactor.io/repository/github/informaticsmatters/bandr)

-This project contains a backup container image definition that can be used as a Kubernetes `CronJob` (or one-time `Job`) to backup PostgreSQL (or MYSQL) using configurable hourly, daily, weekly and monthly strategies.
+This project contains a backup container image definition that can be used as a Kubernetes `CronJob` (or one-time `Job`) to backup a PostgreSQL database using configurable hourly, daily, weekly and monthly strategies.

 There is also a recovery image that can be used as a Kubernetes `Job` in order to list and/or recover the latest backup or a specific